 So it was that as I was on my way to lunch at a dep’t. store restaurant, I got a bit distracted, as is my tendency, by a For Sale sign.

-The saleswoman, who must have been nearby, sniffed a target and began to hover and smile too intensely,.
-Initially, she tried to show me that some of the items I was looking at had half of an expandable elasticized waist which, if her luck held, might just fit me.
+The saleswoman began to hover and smile too intensely, initially trying to show me that some of the items I was looking at had half of an expandable elasticized waist which, if her luck held, might fit me.
 I could see that without her pointing it out to me.
 I tried to move away from her.
 But she was not to be tossed aside.
 Undaunted, she showed me a second item.
 Not an item that I’d picked up, but one she decided might be suitable for me.
 Arigatou gozaimasu (thank you) I quickly said to her, hoping she could tell from my attitude that I was just being polite and was not interested in her help.
 Undeterred, she pulled out the big gun.
 It was a pair of pants whose waist was completely elasticized.
-To my horror, with two hands, she pulled apart the waist band to its maximum expansion to assure me it was large enough to fit a baby elephant! (my interpretation) And therefore…
+To my horror, with two hands, she pulled apart the waist band to assure me it was large enough to fit a baby elephant! (my interpretation) And therefore…

 I immediately fled her department, telling her in English to leave me alone.
 I’m not sure if I added anything else, but I hope not.
-I was amused at some level but felt shame and anger on another.
-I really wanted t hit her.
+I was amused at some level but felt anguish and anger on another.
 I know she was just trying to help, but she didn’t pick up my signals and went off the rails.